Rui Sacramento: Coaching career

 Sacramento began working as a manager at his final team before moving to A.C.
 Marinhense of the fourth tier in the summer of 2021.
 On 20 March 2023, the 38-year-old left a campaign for promotion to Liga 3 to become the fourth coach of the season at C.D.
 Trofense, aiming to avoid dropping into that league.
 He won 2–1 at home to S.C.
 Farense on his debut 12 days later, but eventually was not able to prevent relegation.

 Sacramento was dismissed on 15 August 2023, as the club was immersed in a severe financial crisis.
 Later that year, he was appointed at C.D.
 Portosantense in division four.

-On 11 October 2024, Sacramento became the first foreign head coach in the history of Petrolina Social Futebol Clube, of the Campeonato Brasileiro Série D.
+On 11 October 2024, Sacramento became the first foreign head coach in the history of Petrolina Social Futebol Clube, of the Campeonato Brasileiro Série D. In March 2025, he returned to Marinhense.